buralin/johanneswebsite/cv.md

 ## **Currently**

-Postodctoral researcher in the group of Prof. Dr. Neugebauer at the University of Münster.
+Postdoctoral researcher in the group of Prof. Dr. Neugebauer at the University of Münster.

 ## **Education**